-All required application materials, including official graduate transcripts and 2 letters of recommendation must be submitted to the Office of Admissions within 30 days of the interview.
-Students may be accepted and start classes prior to receipt of these documents, but class attendance will be suspended if the documents are not received within 30 days.
-All documents become the sole property of International Institute of Clinical Sexology (IICS) and cannot be forwarded to another institution or returned to the applicant.
+All required application materials, including official graduate transcripts and 2 letters of recommendation must be submitted to the Office of Admissions prior to starting classes.
+All documents become the sole property of the International Institute of Clinical Sexology (IICS) and cannot be forwarded to another institution or returned to the applicant.